PREAMBLE AND SUMMARY

 The Act on Environmental Impact Assessment (252/2017) provides that EIAs be compulsory for nuclear facilities.

 Several other laws under general legislation also affect nuclear power production:

 The Electricity Market Act (386/1995) opened up access to distribution networks and allows foreign ownership in electricity supply.

-The Act on Competition Restrictions (480/1992) is compatible with the EC law on competition.
+The Act on Competition Restrictions (480/1992) is compatible with the European Commission law on competition.